KULeuven-MICAS/snitch_cluster/docs/ug/tutorial.md

 # Tutorial

-The following tutorial will guide you through the use of the SNAX cluster.
-You will learn how to develop, simulate, debug and benchmark software for the SNAX cluster architecture.
+The following tutorial will guide you through the use of the Snitch/SNAX cluster.
+You will learn how to develop, simulate, debug and benchmark software for the Snitch/SNAX cluster architecture.

 ## Quick Start
 <!---